cyberark/conjur-authn-k8s-client/README.md

 The client is configured entirely through environment variables.
 These are listed below.

-### Using conjur-authn-k8s-client with Conjur OSS
+### Using conjur-authn-k8s-client with Conjur Open Source

-Are you using this project with [Conjur OSS](https://github.com/cyberark/conjur)?
-Then we **strongly** recommend choosing the version of this project to use from the latest [Conjur OSS suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
+Are you using this project with [Conjur Open Source](https://github.com/cyberark/conjur)?
+Then we **strongly** recommend choosing the version of this project to use from the latest [Conjur Open Source suite release](https://docs.conjur.org/Latest/en/Content/Overview/Conjur-OSS-Suite-Overview.html).
 Conjur maintainers perform additional testing on the suite release versions to ensure compatibility.
 When possible, upgrade your Conjur version to match the